sjbylo/aba/README.md

 In this mode, the bastion has access to both the Internet and the private subnet (but not necessarily at the same time).

 ```
-cd mirror
 make sync
 ```
 This command will:
+  - check the connection to your existing registry, if available.
+But, set up your registry credentials first!
+See above for more.
-  - Optionally installs Quay registry on the bastion (unless you are using an existing registry).
+  - or, installs Quay registry on the bastion (or remote bastion) and copies the generated pull secret and certificate into the 'mirror/deps' dir for later use.
-  - pull images from the Internet and store them in Quay.
+  - pull images from the Internet and store them in the registry.
-  - If Quay was installed, copy the registry's pull secret and certificate into the 'mirror/deps' dir for later use.

-Now continue with "Install OpenShift" below.
+Now continue with "Install OpenShift" as below.

 ## Disconnected mode (air-gapped / fully disconnected)